Skip to main content

 GPU recommended (e.g., NVIDIA T4 at minimum) or A100/H100 for optimal inference speed.

-Best for: data teams and developers who want TabPFN’s performance without managing infrastructure.
-The Prior Labs API provides cloud-hosted access to TabPFN-2.5 - we handle all GPU compute, scaling, and model versioning.
-You can use it either through a REST API or our Python SDK.
+Recommended for data teams and developers who want TabPFN’s performance without managing infrastructure.
+The Prior Labs API provides cloud-hosted access to TabPFN-2.5 and manages GPU compute, scaling, and model versioning.
+You can use it either through a REST API or the Python SDK.

 Using the REST API